zack-bitcoin/amoveo/docs/progress_reports/december_2017.md

 Stox is worth about $25 million.

-Spectre.ai is worth about $15 million.
+Spectre.ai raised about $15 million in it's ICO so far.

 The rest do not yet have value.

 ### Trading fees

 This section works different.
-You start out with 10 points, and there are several ways you can lose them.
+Each project starts out with 10 points, and there are several ways to lose them.

-Any project with on-chain markets will lose 5 points, because of blockchain transaction fees to participate in the market.
+* Any project with on-chain markets will lose 5 points, because of blockchain transaction fees to participate in the market.
-Any project with an oracle-subcurrency will lose 5 points, because of the trading fee that pays the oracle.
+* Any project with an oracle-subcurrency will lose 5 points, because of the trading fee that pays the oracle.
 Bitcoin Hivemind, Augur.
-Any project with trusted feeds will lose 5 points, because of the losses from theft.
+* Any project with trusted feeds will lose 5 points, because of the losses from theft.
 Aeternity, Bitshares.
-Any project where the oracle cannot escalate will lose 5 points, because this means that the oracles will need to be paid orders of magnitude more money.
+* Any project where the oracle cannot escalate will lose 5 points, because this either means the oracle will either be too expensive for the security required, or else it will have insufficient security.

-Spectre.ai plans to charge trading fees between 4% and 11%.
-This is far more expensive than anyone else, so Spectre.ai loses an additional 5 points.
+* Spectre.ai plans to charge trading fees between 4% and 11%, charging winners more than losers.
+This is far more expensive than anyone else's plan, so Spectre.ai loses an additional 5 points.

 ### How to make changes to this document